 We advocate and educate.
 We cultivate relationships and build strong coalitions.
 We initiate change.

+The JCRC’s Government & Domestic Affairs Committee serves as the bridge between the Jewish community and public policy leaders, particularly elected officials at the local, state and federal levels.
 For over 30 years, the JCRC has been the consistent and respected voice in the halls of government that communicates the concerns of the Jewish community with integrity.
-JCRC is proud to serve as the liaison between our public policy leaders and members of Jewish communities throughout Indiana, as we create relationships with local, state, and federal elected officials on both sides of the aisle.
+Through our deliberative process, we build consensus on public policy issues and then develop an advocacy strategy on legislation before the Indiana General Assembly.
+JCRC is proud to serve as the liaison between our public policy leaders and members of Jewish communities throughout the State of Indiana, as we create relationships with elected officials on both sides of the aisle.

 JCRC engages with people from diverse backgrounds to build support for a strong U.S. – Israel relationship based on shared values.
 We support Israel as the Jewish and democratic homeland of the Jewish people.
 JCRC advocates for a negotiated two-state solution allowing Israelis and Palestinians to live as neighbors in peace, security, and dignity.
 We educate the community about the complexity of the conflict, and model respectful discourse through our speakers and discussions.
 JCRC leads our community, and works with allies, to actively counter campaigns to delegitimize Israel.
 As part of our “Stand Up!
 Speak Out!” initiative, JCRC offers a prestigious Israel Engagement Fellowship for Jewish teens eager to engage thoughtfully on Israel by delving into the region’s history and contemporary challenges.
 The JCRC’s Israel Committee researches and compiles a range of articles for our monthly “Israel in Depth” newsletter, and crafts statements or Letters to the Editor as necessary.